North Korean defectors: Social and ethnic tensions

 The politics of identity plays a considerable role in deepening the social and ethnic gulf that separates North and South.
 Most South Koreans, who unlike North Koreans can be readily interviewed and polled in large numbers, harbour at least somewhat negative attitudes towards their neighbors, which North Korean defectors have experienced up-close on arrival.
 In 2010, the Korean General Social Survey (KGSS) conducted face-to-face research of over 1,000 South Koreans on their perspectives on the ethnic identity of North Korean defectors assimilating into South Korea.
 The results reveal that South Koreans generally do not support the reunification of the two countries.
 One reason for this opposition is that some South Koreans have grown suspicious of defectors and of their true intentions in migrating southwards.
 South Koreans' politically (rather than personally) relevant antagonism against North Korea as a whole, however, is mainly targeted at its communist regime and at what they perceive as its contribution to the division of the formerly coherent national identity.
 Some have interpreted the outcome of the KGSS survey as evidence that the idea of "one nation, two countries" does not exist in the minds of most South Koreans.
 According to a 2015 UC Santa Cruz paper, many interviewed defectors wanted to resettle in China or emigrate to a Western country, due to bigotry, semi-official discrimination, difficulty with the ultra-competitive aspects of South Korean society, and disappointment with unfulfilled promises of ease and prosperity by missionaries and the government.

+Australia

+According to the 2021 census, 81 North Korean defectors live in Australia.
+Of these, most reported being ethnic Koreans who speak Korean at home, though some reported being ethnic Chinese who speak Chinese at home.